-The town is served by Community Consolidated School District 181 and the Hinsdale Township High School District 86, which consists of Hinsdale Central High School and Hinsdale South High School.
-Hinsdale Central has been ranked by Newsweek Magazine as one of the best high schools in the country.
-Residents can commute easily to surrounding suburbs and downtown Chicago thanks to the Tri-State Tollway, Stevenson Expressway, and three train stations along Metra's BNSF railway.
+Students are primarily served by Community Consolidated School District 181 and the Hinsdale Township High School District 86, which includes Hinsdale South High School and Hinsdale Central High School, ranked one of the best high schools in the country.

 at Western Springs Metra, Highlands Metra, Hinsdale Metra, West Hinsdale Metra, Clarendon Hills Metra